srid/brain-1/Zettel/Writing I am proud of.md

-# Writing I’m proud of
+# Writing I am proud of
 See more at [tone deaf / color blind][1].

 - [Out of nowhere][2]